-Who is allowed to sue as a “consumer” under Florida’s Unfair Trade Practices Act?
+Who may sue as a “consumer” under Florida’s Deceptive and Unfair Trade Practices Act?

-Almost anyone who is the victim of an unfair or deceptive business practice in Florida can pursue a lawsuit.
-Specifically, Florida law defines a “consumer” as: “an individual; child, by and through its parent or legal guardian; business; firm; association; joint venture; partnership; estate; trust; business trust; syndicate; fiduciary; corporation; any commercial entity, however denominated; or any other group or combination.”
-Florida consumer rights attorneys help you to receive financial damages if you are qualified.
+Almost anyone who is the victim of an unfair or deceptive business practice in Florida may pursue a lawsuit.
+Florida law defines a consumer as “an individual; child, by and through its parent or legal guardian; business; firm; association; joint venture; partnership; estate; trust; business trust; syndicate; fiduciary; corporation; any commercial entity, however denominated; or any other group or combination.”

-Do I have to prove that a company intentionally deceived or misled me?
+Do I have to prove that a business intentionally deceived or misled me?

-No. Under Florida’s Unfair Trade Practices Act, a business owner does not have to intentionally deceive consumers in order to be found guilty of unfair business practices.
-Conduct that is deemed unfair is illegal regardless of intent.
-This distinction is made out of an effort to encourage higher levels of accountability among businesses, who might otherwise remain willfully oblivious to unfair business practices within their company.
+No. Under Florida’s Deceptive and Unfair Trade Practices Act (FDUTPA), a business owner does not have to intentionally deceive consumers in order to be found guilty of unfair business practices.
+Conduct that is deemed unfair is illegal regardless of whether there was an intent to mislead consumers.
+This distinction is made to encourage accountability among business owners.

-What damages am I entitled to in a deceptive business practice case?
+What damages may be recovered in a deceptive or unfair business practice case?